rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 the whole program.

 One other thing to mention here is the all-important "typing context", [`TyCtxt`], which is a giant struct that is at the center of all things.
+(Note that the name is mostly historic.
+This is _not_ a "typing context" in the sense of `Γ` or `Δ` from type theory.
+The name is retained because that's what the name of the struct is in the source code.)
 All queries are defined as methods on the [`TyCtxt`] type, and the in-memory query cache is stored there too.
 In the code, there is usually a variable called `tcx` which is a handle on the typing context.
 You will also see lifetimes with